rspt/x/tools/readme.md

 ## Diagram & Flowcharts

 *   [Mermaid](https://github.com/knsv/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown

+## Emoji

+*   [Emoji Cheat Sheet](http://www.webpagefx.com/tools/emoji-cheat-sheet/) - A one pager for emojis on Campfire and GitHub